-Apparently that is why bloggers blog, or at least to get free stuff.
+Love and money is why bloggers blog, or at least to get free stuff.
 That seems to be one of the key takeaways from my first ever visit to the Vancouver Blogger Meetup.
 Our official host was Raul AKA Hummingbird604, but the person who was presenting or leading the session was Jonathan Narvey.

 I don’t think the session or the club was aimed at someone with my experience or technical skills.
 Apparently the goal of blogging is to attract at least a 1000 readers a day, then parlay that Klout into money or at least free stuff.
 I’ve been self-publishing stuff online for over 15 years now and it has never resulted in love or money or even free stuff.
-Sorry to rain on anyone’s parade but if you think in six months or fifty posts or whatever you’re going to be Digerati.
-Better prepare for disappointment.
+Sorry to rain on anyone’s parade but if you think in six months or fifty posts or you’re going to be Digerati, better prepare for disappointment.

 Of course I’m just some bitter malcontent and you’re incredibly charming, witty, and beautiful so the blogosphere will love you.
 If you think that keep drinking the Kool Aid, it’s obviously the good stuff.